tinymce/tinymce-docs/_includes/configuration/visual.md

 ## `visual`

-This option the initial state of the editor visual aids for bookmarks (`anchor`) and tables with a border width of `0`.
+This option sets the initial state of the editor visual aids for bookmarks (`anchor`) and tables with a border width of `0`.
 If the border of a table is set to `0`, then {{site.productname}} adds a dotted line around the table by default.

 When set to `false`, the visual aids will be disabled when the editor loads.
 The `visualaid` toolbar button and menu item allow users to toggle the visibility of the visual aids.